Murcka360/Murcka360/README.md

 ###

-<p align="left">My name is Murcka and I'm a web and video-game programer, from Russian Moskow</p>
+<p align="left">My name is Murcka and I'm a web and video-game programer, from Russia</p>

 ###